renesugar/k_elda_archive/docs/_GettingStarted.md

 page in the AWS Management Console, and "Create New Access Key" (or use an existing key, if you already have one).

-To use another provider than Amazon EC2, check out the [Cloud Provider Configuration](#cloud-provider-configuration) section.
-Follow the instructions to find your credentials, but skip the step that says to run `quilt init`.
-The next step of this tutorial will have you run `quilt init` with some specific inputs.
+Alternatively, follow the instructions for [Google Cloud](http://docs.quilt.io/#google-compute-engine) or [DigitalOcean](http://docs.quilt.io/#digitalocean), but **come back to this tutorial before running `quilt init`**.
+In the next step, you will run `quilt init` with some specific inputs.

 ## Creating an Infrastructure
-To run any applications with Quilt, you must give Quilt access to your cloud provider credentials, and specify the infrastructure Quilt should launch your application on.
+To run any applications with Quilt, you must specify the infrastructure Quilt should launch your application on.
 The easiest way to do this is to run

 ```console
 $ quilt init